Moonshot Astronaut Families: Update

 Delivered before a joint session of Congress May 25, 1961.

 By 1969, Kennedy’s goal was met.
 By 1972, 12 humans had walked on the moon and 24 humans had orbited the Moon.
 Yet, no human has been beyond Earth’s orbit since then.
-The Apollo missions were extraordinary scientific achievements; they were also historical events rooted in time and place, rooted in community.
+The Apollo missions were extraordinary scientific achievements; and they were also historical events rooted in time and place, rooted in community.
+The extraordinary accomplishments required hundreds of thousands of workers; they also required the support and “work” of the families, especially the wives back home.
+At the beginning of the space age, the birth of “astronauts” and “NASA” happened in a particular social world of family and community that shaped these emerging realities and enabled the successes of the Space Race.

 The wives of the Apollo 8 crew (Clare Schweickart, Lurton Scott, Pat McDivitt) at the Apollo 9 Splashdown Party, hosted by Barbara Gordon in her home.
 The other women are fellow astronaut wives.